Native XML File

 If the target model does not contain the root Package in XML or its children, then the contents of the XML file will be created as new items in the model.

 If the target model contains the root Package in XML and its children, then the existing items in the model will be updated with the contents of the XML file.

 Importing a Native XML file to a model that contains some of the imported items

 Your model might contain at least one Package that is also used in other models, but not necessarily in the same context.
 For example, consider the two projects shown here:

 Package 'Order' exists in two separate projects, 'Project X' and 'Project Y'.
 In 'Project X' the 'Order' Package is available as a child of Package 'Abstract Class Model', whereas in 'Project Y' it is a View Package.

-When you export the Package 'Abstract Class Model' from 'Project X' to Native file, the file will contain:
+When you export the Package 'Abstract Class Model' from 'Project X' to Native XML, the XML file will contain: